m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/deployment/docker/docker.md

 ## Docker machine

 We can use this tool to create a docker host on a computer or a cloud provider.
+This is for mac and windows which need a virtual-machine to run docker.

 `docker-machine create --driver=virtualbox docker_host_name`<br/>
 Then we can configure docker client to talk to it, create and pull images, start, stop and restart containers and